emlin/readme-editer/README.md

-# Aurora_big_data: Serengeti's Web service and CLI
+# serengeti-ws: Serengeti's Web service and CLI
 Serengeti helps you to deploy Hadoop clusters on vSphere fast and easy.
 It's a management service, which makes user start with Hadoop very easy.
 This repo holds Serengeti Web Service and CLI.